 Vowed to establish an independent organization participated by external experts from all walks of life for objective decision-making and to collaborate with government agencies to provide proper compensation

 Oxy RB met with as many Victims and their Families as possible during the consultation processes for its Compensation Plans, as well as other stakeholders, such as Government and representatives of certain victim groups.
-This included approximately 80% of the 183 Category 1 and 2 Oxy HS victims or their Families from Rounds 1 and 2, and approximately 65% of the 52 Category 1 and 2 Oxy HS victims or their Families from Round 3 who were categorised on or before March 27, 2017.
-Oxy RB continued its efforts to reach many of the remaining Victims and their Families so they were aware of the Compensation Plans.
-When the Compensation Plan for Category 1 and 2 Oxy HS victims from Rounds 1 and 2 closed to registrations on 31 January 2017, only 1 potentially eligible victims had not registered.
+This includes: approximately 80% of the 183 Category 1 and 2 Oxy HS victims or their families from Rounds 1 and 2 (excluding 3 whose categorisation was reassessed in later rounds); approximately 65% of the 52 Category 1 and 2 Oxy HS victims or their families from Round 3 (excluding 4 whose categorisation was reassessed in later rounds); approximately 88% of the 143 Category 1 and 2 Oxy HS victims or their families from Round 4 whose categorisation was announced on or before 12 July 2018; and 7 reassessed Category 1 and 2 Oxy HS victims or their families from Rounds 1 through 3.

-Details of the Compensation Plans and the Application for Compensation forms can be found on the Oxy RB Web site (www.oxyrb.co.kr) and the forms can be submitted via mail (to the postal address provided on www.oxyrb.co.kr) or email (email@example.com).
+Details of the Compensation Plans and the Application for Compensation forms can be found on the Oxy RB Web site (https://www.rb.com/kr/) and the forms can be submitted via mail (to the postal address provided on https://www.rb.com/kr/) or email (firstname.lastname@example.org).

-Upon registering, each victim is contacted by the Care Manager team including to help with the Compensation Process including necessary documentation and explaining the Compensation Offers according to the situation and needs of each victim.
+Upon registering, each victim is contacted by the Care Manager team to help with the Compensation Process including necessary documentation and explaining the Compensation Offers according to the situation and needs of each victim.